 Welcome to the Hospital for Psychiatry and Psychotherapy, Psychosomatic Medicine and Neurology - Centre for Mental Health

-Our treatment focus lies on stress-related disorders, such as affective disorders (depression) and anxiety disorders, sleep disorders, posttraumatic stress disorder and psychoses/schizophrenia, various forms of dementia, multiple sclerosis, Parkinson’s disease and hormonal (endocrine) disorders.
+Our treatment focus lies on stress-related disorders, such as affective disorders (depression) and anxiety disorders, sleep disorders, multiple sclerosis and Parkinson’s disease.

 The Max Planck Institute of Psychiatry research hospital is situated in Schwabing, between Luitpoldpark and the English Garden.
 It consists of five in-patient wards with a total of 120 beds and has an additional capacity for 34 day clinic patients, amounting to a total capacity of about 2,000 patients per year.
 The hospital, the day clinics and the numerous outpatient clinics provide an integrated treatment approach and a fast and seamless transition between outpatient care to day patient or inpatient care and vice versa.